Rag curls and rag curlers for curling hair

 They were what my grandmother used overnight and were the only curlers ever inflicted on me as a child.
 I had long hair in plaits and every night my hair was re-plaited with the ends put into rag curlers.

 Each rag was folded over the end of a length of hair to grip it.
 The rag was then wound over and over on itself and the ends were tied in a knot.

 As I had plaits, I only had to sleep with two rags, one at the end of each plait, and used this way they were not uncomfortable because the plaits could be arranged so that they were not lain on.

-I never knew anyone who had rags put in all over their heads, although they are commonly shown this way in period films.
-It would have been far too uncomfortable for sleeping.
-This is probably why hair styles were often fairly straight with curls just at the end.
-Similarly, in period films the rags are always shown as white.
-In practice they were made from any spare bits of material.
+I never knew anyone who had rag curlers put in all over their heads, although they are commonly shown this way in period films.
+Used in this way, they would have been far too uncomfortable in bed.
+Curlers were actually placed round the edge of the head so as to be less lumpy for sleeping on, and is almost certainly why hair styles were usually fairly straight with curls just at the ends.
+Have a look at the photos on the hair styles page to see what I mean.